helgridly/canonize/canon/cargo-culting-outcomes.md

 >
 > B: _attempts to do this, sleeps through alarm, is cold and angry going outside so early, feels like a failure_

-A has described _what it is like to be a morning person_.
+A has described what it is like to be a morning person.
 This is fine, but it is not a set of instructions on how to _become_ a morning person: what everyone missed here is that B is still going to bed at 2am.
 "Figure out what needs to change in order to sustain going to bed at 9-10pm so you can get enough sleep" is the actual instruction.

 ## Deep dive: the Metta Sutta